-We will provide you with an environment in which you can both develop as an economist and complete a high quality thesis, plus the appropriate resources to achieve this.
+We provide an environment in which you can both develop as an economist and complete a high quality thesis, plus the appropriate resources to achieve this.

 All our PhD students are given dedicated office and computer facilities and have full access to the University’s excellent resources.
 Our location, on the University’s Canterbury campus, gives easy access to both London and continental Europe.

 You receive committed supervision, with regular appointments with your supervisor(s) to discuss your work, receive timely and constructive feedback on all the work that you do, and advice on how to present your work externally.

 Over the last few years, the School has scored highly in the Postgraduate Research Student Survey, underlining our commitment to creating an excellent environment for our research students.

 In addition to the provision within the School of Economics, as a postgraduate student you also have the support of the Graduate and Researcher College, which is a focus for all graduate activity at Kent and provides specialist academic and personal advice and guidance.
 The Graduate School co-ordinates the Researcher Development Programme and facilitates cross-disciplinary interaction and social networking.
 The Graduate School also provides formal training and development for research students who are required to teach.

 Kent's Graduate School co-ordinates the Researcher Development Programme for research students, which includes workshops focused on research, specialist and transferable skills.
 The programme is mapped to the national Researcher Development Framework and covers a diverse range of topics, including subject-specific research skills, research management, personal effectiveness, communication skills, networking and teamworking, and career management skills.